mlresearch/v258/_posts/2025-04-23-ter-minassian25a.md

   violations, exclude them, and provide a covariate-based definition of the target population we can infer from and generalize to.
-We evaluate the method’s performance using synthetic and realistic datasets, explore its bias-interpretability tradeoff, and show that it is comparable with existing approaches. "
+We evaluate the method’s performance using synthetic and realistic datasets, explore its bias-interpretability tradeoff, and show that it is comparable with existing approaches.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: ter-minassian25a
 month: 0
-tex_title: " Hierarchical Bias-Driven Stratification for Interpretable Causal Effect Estimation "
+tex_title: Hierarchical Bias-Driven Stratification for Interpretable Causal Effect Estimation
 firstpage: 1900
 lastpage: 1908
 page: 1900-1908